rruiz858/github_api/README.md

 Project obtains projects from the Git Hub API that follow the following criteria:
-..*have been updated within the last day
+1.have been updated within the last day
-..*must have between 1 and 2000 stars
+2.must have between 1 and 2000 stars
-..*must not be forks
+3.must not be forks
-..*must specify one of the following OSS license:
+4.must specify one of the following OSS license: apache-2.0
-..*apache-2.0
-..*gpl
-..*lgpl
-..*mit
+  *gpl
+  *lgpl
+  *mit
-..*use ruby or javascript
+  *use ruby or javascript

 # Local Setup